Netixsol/Kaspa-V3-Contracts/projects/v3-periphery/docs/examples/PairFlash.md

 ## PairFlash

-An example contract using the Kaspa V3 flash function
+An example contract using the Kaspa Finance V3 flash function

 ### swapRouter